TFC-Russia/tfc-curios-weight/README.md

 ## Requirements

-- This mod requires the Curios API 5.10.0+.
+- This mod requires the Curios API v5.10.0+
-- This mod requires TerraFirmaCraft for 1.20+
+- This mod requires TerraFirmaCraft v3.2.7 for mc 1.20+

 ## Changelog